-The group flies together into Lima, transfers to Cusco, and takes a bus into the Scared Valley town of Urubamba.
+The group flies together into Lima, transfers to Cusco, and takes a bus into the Sacred Valley town of Urubamba.
 We settle into our B&B for introductory activities, including a team scavenger hunt, that gets the group speaking Spanish and working together.
-We take an excursion to a nearby alpaca farm, work our bargaining skills at a bustling artisan market, and prepare for our upcoming homestays through language lessons and homestay role-playing.
+We take an excursion to a nearby alpaca farm, work our bargaining skills at a bustling artisan market, and prepare for our upcoming homestay through language lessons and role-playing.

-We arrive by train at the small, scenic town of Aguas Calientes.
+We hop on a train from Ollantaytambo to the small, scenic town of Aguas Calientes.
 Accompanied by a local guide, we rise early to behold the majestic lost city of the Incas.
 Nestled high in the mysterious Andes, Machu Picchu is a phenomenal and dramatic way to highlight this adventure of a lifetime in Peru!

 We spend our final days in Peru souvenir shopping and exploring important cultural highlights in Cusco.
 We share a final group dinner in the Plaza de Armas, overlooking the beauty of Cusco at night.
 We all fly back to Lima.